 Ratings are based on over 59,000 mattress topper owner / consumer reviews gathered from diverse, credible sources including product review sections on retailer websites (Amazon, JCPenney, Overstock, Wal-Mart, Sam's and others) as well as online message boards.

 Sleep Like The Dead receives NO compensation of any kind from any company, organization or individual to affect in any way or degree the content of our mattress topper-pad research.

 – Mattress toppers generally are effective.
 Overall as a group, they have 85% owner satisfaction. ( )

 – Memory foam toppers are by far the most popular topper type due mainly to their general effectiveness at improving comfort and wide availability.

-– The various topper types (memory foam, feather, fiber, latex, wool) each have their own distinct advantages and disadvantages.
+– The various topper types (memory foam, feather, fiber, latex, wool) each have their own distinct advantages and disadvantages, pros and cons.

 – A high percentage of mattress toppers are bought online.